Notes on Randomized Algorithms: Applications

 The idea is that if we have a randomized algorithm that runs in time $T(x,r)$ on input $x$ with random bits $r$, then for any fixed choice of $r$ we have a deterministic algorithm.
 So for each $n$, we find some random $X$ with $\card{X} = n$ and show that, for any deterministic algorithm that runs in time $T'(x)$, $\Exp{T'(X)} ≥ f(n)$.
 But then $\Exp{T(X,R)} = \Exp{\ExpCond{T(X,R)}{R}} = \Exp{\ExpCond{T_R(X)}{R}} ≥ f(n)$.

-This gives us \concept{Yao's lemma}: \begin{lemma} Fix some problem.
+This gives us \concept{Yao's lemma}: \begin{lemma}[Yao's lemma (informal version)\cite{Yao1977}] Fix some problem.
 Suppose there is a random distribution on inputs $X$ of size $n$ such that every deterministic algorithm for the problem has expected cost $T(n)$.

 Then the worst-case expected cost of any randomized algorithm is at least $T(n)$. \end{lemma}

 For unordered search, putting $x$ in a uniform random array location makes any deterministic algorithm take at least $(n+1)/2$ probes on average.
 So randomized algorithms take at least $(n+1)/2$ probes as well.